Ag-hosh/Blockchain-Assignment/README.md

 The project's file structure is meticulously organized for clarity and ease of development:

+- **Reports folder**: It contains the report and the ppt for this assignment

 - **run.sh / run.bat**: A batch file employed to initiate the Flask server.

 - **app.py**: The primary Flask application file responsible for routing and serving web pages.